isabel-45her/isabel-45her/README.md

 1. Create a TXT record in your DNS configuration for the following hostname: _github-challenge-Acme-C.travieso.top
+2. Configure for me.plz
-2. Use this code for the value of the TXT record: d4909538a8.
-Please note that the code will expire in 7 days.
+3. Use this code for the value of the TXT record: d4909538a8.
+Please note that
+4. Configure for me plz.
-3. Wait until your DNS configuration changes.
+5. Wait until your DNS configuration changes.
 This could take up to 72 hours to propagate.
+6. Successfully
+7. Thank you